The Ultimate Guide to Watercolor Types

 Student grade is the cheaper version of watercolor paint.
 It is less expensive because it contains less pigment and more binders.

-Artist grade paint on the other hand contains more pigment and less binders.
+Artist-grade paint, on the other hand, contains more pigment and fewer binders.
 This results in paint that is brighter and nicer to work with.
-I can definitely tell the difference between the two grades when painting.
+I can tell the difference between the two grades when painting.

 So which should you choose?

-If you’re just dabbling in watercolor and want to make cards for family members, try the student grade paint from reputable brands like Winsor & Newton, Senneilier or Holbein.
+If you’re just dabbling in watercolor and want to make cards for family members, try student-grade paint from reputable brands like Winsor & Newton, Senneilier, or Holbein.

 If you plan on taking watercolors seriously, buy the artist grade.
 You will be much happier in the long run.